multiscale/muscle3/docs/source/technical_design/introduction.rst

 firewalls that are in the way).
 This is the MUSCLE Transport Overlay (MTO).
 Details about the MTO will be added to this document later.

-MUSCLE 3 provides four components for building a simulation.
+MUSCLE3 provides four components for building a simulation.
 First is the central manager, which keeps track of where kernels are executing and informs them of each other's location, so that communication channels can be set up.
 It also provides a central facility for kernel configuration, it does centralised logging, and it starts extra kernels on demand.

-LibMuscle is a library that submodels and other kernels link with, and which provides them with all the functionality needed to be part of a MUSCLE 3 simulation.
+LibMuscle is a library that submodels and other kernels link with, and which provides them with all the functionality needed to be part of a MUSCLE3 simulation.
 LibMuscle will be available in several programming languages, so that existing kernels can be used as-is, and so that users are free to choose a suitable language.

-Besides these two pieces of software, MUSCLE 3 comprises two communication protocols.
+Besides these two pieces of software, MUSCLE3 comprises two communication protocols.
 The first is the MUSCLE Manager Protocol (MMP), which is used by kernels to communicate with the manager.
 The second is the MUSCLE Data Protocol (MDP), which is used for exchange of data between kernels.